-We also expect to rely on other third parties to store and distribute drug supplies for our clinical trials.
+We also rely, and expect to continue to rely, on other third parties to store and distribute drug supplies for our clinical trials.
 Any performance failure on the part of our distributors could delay clinical development or marketing approval of our product candidates or commercialization of our products, producing additional losses and depriving us of potential product revenue.